 Meditate to Regenerate is proud to announce the Japan Project 2014.
-We will be sending approximately 21 youth volunteers to Japan this April.
-The project will work with schools, businesses and charity organizations in Tokyo and Kyoto, providing programs for stress reduction, wellbeing and lifelong learning.
+We are sending 22 youth volunteers to Japan during April 2014.
+The project will work with schools, businesses and charity organizations in Tokyo, Ibaraki, Yokohama and Kyoto, providing programs for stress reduction, wellbeing and lifelong learning.

 Our programs will consist of a series of workshops and concerts that aim to reduce stress, improve psychological and physical wellbeing, and achieve clarity of thought.
 This will allow better decision-making, as well as greater efficiency and productivity at work.
 Our concerts will consist of world music and dance performances by youth musicians, to achieve the same goals through music.
 We will use meditation techniques as a core tool in our workshops for its effectiveness in generating resilience, social cohesion and a holistic wellbeing experience.
 The number of participants can range from 35-50 people per workshop and up to hundreds for a concert.
 As in our previous projects, we will run several parallel workshops at the same time.
 Ideally we would work with participants continually over 2 to 3 sessions.
 This allows participants to establish the wellness experience of the program.